nebulab/playbook/how-we-work/tools.html.md

 * contacts ([Google Contacts](https://www.google.com/contacts/));
 * files ([Drive](https://drive.google.com)).

-You can install and use these services locally on your Mac (after being provided with a @nebulab.it account).
+You can install and use these services locally on your Mac (after being provided with a @nebulab.com account).

 Of these services, pay specific attention to calendars and contacts, where you can find various